 Anschutz Medical Campus

 In response to the needs of graduate students, the Graduate School recently conducted a Thesis Seminar.
 The purpose of the seminar is to discuss graduation preparations, thesis specifications, proper format requirements, specifications regarding the presentations of large tables and figures, and other such issues related to the thesis.
-The seminar was recorded and is available online.
+In 2012 the seminar was recorded and is available online.
 The following three handouts also accompany the seminar.